ctsuu/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+This is by far the most difficulte project in the program.
+Here is the story how I solve it.

+### Project Overview
+This is a multi-agent problem.
+We are dealing with 12 other cars on the road, and they are not nice drivers.
+The highway is a 6946 meters long 3 lane highway loop.
+The project requires the self-driving car driving in very smooth manner.
+Accelection and jerk are less than 10 m/s^2 and 50 m/s^3.
+Within 4.32 miles, one full loop, no more than 3 second of the three lanes, no speeding, no collision.

+The ego car is equiped with sensor fusion unit which will provide nesscery information for all other cars.
+A low resolution rough waypoints is about 30 meter apart between two next points.
+The lane is standard 4 meter wide.
+Don't cross the double yellow line or off the road.

+I basicly divided the problem into: road and map related problems, sensor fusion related, decision making, and smooth path.

+### Highway mapping

+### Sensor Fusion

+### Decision making

+### Regen the trajectory

+### Results

+### Reflection

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).